jimmynguyc/freshbook_timesheet_logger/README.md

 Timesheet logger for lazy people

 ## Why use this
+Allows you to timelog in bulk.
 When you're the king of procrasti-nation, there's really a lot of other / better things to do.

 ## Requirements
 1. Ruby (duh)